-Wholesale and retail revenues are calculated based the sum of measured water and wastewater revenues in 2019/20 minus measured water only and wastewater only revenues.
-Customer numbers are consistent with outturn figures in the SWW tariff model for 2019/20.
+Wholesale and retail revenues are calculated based the sum of measured water and wastewater revenues in 2020/21 minus measured water only and wastewater only revenues.
+Customer numbers are consistent with outturn figures in the SWW tariff model for 2020/21.

-RETAIL HOUSEHOLD ANALYSIS – TABLE 4F

-The retail household costs obtained from table 2c are analysed between measured and unmeasured customers and, within each of these categories, across customers receiving water only service, sewerage only service or water & sewerage service.

-To populate this table, the total household costs have been allocated to the appropriate category based on the number of customers receiving the service as a proportion of the overall customer numbers, as reported in table 2f.

-Demand side efficiency and Customer-side leak repairs represent the apportionment of costs from a number of Retail cost centres, based on management assessment.

 GROUP SHARED SERVICES COST ALLOCATION

 The allocation of group shared services costs within South West Water to specific business areas within the appointed and non-appointed business is based upon an assessment of underlying cost drivers according to the nature of resource utilisation.